nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `view`

+### View Summary of a Patient's Information: `view i/NRIC`

+Shows a summary of a patient's information in MedBook, including personal details, contact, medical information,...

+Format: `view i/NRIC`

+Examples:
+* `view i/S1234567L`

 ### Deleting any Entry: `delete`

-Deletes a specified entry (patient, contact, medical information,...) from MedBook.
+Deletes a specified entry (patient, contact, medical information,...) on current screen from MedBook.

 Format: `delete INDEX`

-* We can only delete the entry only if the display panel is displaying the entry.
+* We can delete the entry only if the entry is being shown on the display panel.
 * The index refers to the index number shown in the displayed list.
 * The index must be a positive integer 1, 2, 3, …​